Hello, my name is Monica.

 MG: Want to share one of those ideas?

 MG: Sure!
-I find that a lot of people don't make use of the variety of punctuation we have at our disposal, or they use punctuation incorrectly.
-I have an idea for a website or app that makes punctuation fun and approachable using visual art and literature.
-Think Emily Dickinson building bridges using planks of m-dashes.
+I love the variety of punctuation we have at our disposal, but a lot of people use punctuation incorrectly.
+I have an idea for a website or app that makes punctuation fun and approachable through visual art and literature.
+Imagine Emily Dickinson building little bridges using planks of m-dashes.
 I'd call the project WhatThePunc.

 MG: That sounds weird and cool!
 Thanks for chatting with me.